 Even though puberty and adolescence both seem to confuse, they are not same.
 They are two terms interlinked to each other representing certain changes and period of such changes.
 Puberty is the physical changes takes place which leads to sexual maturity in a boy or a girl.
-Adolescence refers the transition period when psychological and social changes take place in a boy or girl.
+Adolescence refers to the transition period when psychological and social changes take place in a boy or girl.
 Puberty is the reason for the adolescence and this period may vary from one person to another.

 As the part of growth and maturity, the body undergoes many changes both in men and women.
 Especially during adolescence, development is at a faster rate.
 For the purpose of reproduction, there are some different characteristics which can be observed in boys and girls.
 Primary sexual characteristics are those characteristics which are inborn while secondary sexual characteristics are those which emerge at puberty.
 Penis in men and vagina in women are primary characteristics in human.
 Hair growth in the pubic region and height change are the examples of secondary sexual characteristics.